-CHEMICAL SCREENING VALUE (MAXIMA COMMENTARY PARAMETERS AND UNLESS OTHERWISE STATED) Dissolved Oxygen % A minimum and maximum will be specified on a case-by- case basis.
+CHEMICAL SCREENING VALUE (MAXIMA COMMENTARY PARAMETERS AND UNLESS OTHERWISE STATED) INDICIES Dissolved Oxygen % A minimum and maximum will be specified on a case-by- case basis.
 The concentration should be consistent with that already in supply.
-The water must have a stable concentration of oxygen and a stable redox potential.
-The required level of dissolved oxygen will be dictated by local circumstances.
-See Annex 2 Fluoride A minimum and maximum will be specified on a case by case basis The acceptable level of fluoride will, in part, be dictated by existing or proposed fluoridation agreements.
+The water must have a stable concentration of oxygen and a The required level of dissolved oxygen will be dictated by local circumstances.
+See Annex 2 stable redox potential.
+Fluoride A minimum and maximum will be specified on a case by case basis The acceptable level of fluoride will, in part, be dictated by existing or proposed fluoridation agreements.
 Most Thames Water supplies are currently below 400 μg/l.
 Hardness A minimum and maximum will be specified on a case by case basis Mixing waters of different hardness can have detrimental effects on water quality and will need to be considered on a site- specific basis.
 Most of the supplies in the TW region are hard (>200mg/l as CaCO 3).
 See Annex 2.
-Hydrocarbons (dissolved) as measured by GCMS.
-At the detection limit (<0.5 μg/l for individual hydrocarbons) Detectable levels of hydrocarbons may indicate the presence of other contaminants.
+Hydrocarbons At the detection limit (<0.5 Detectable levels of hydrocarbons may (dissolved) as μg/l for individual indicate the presence of other measured by GCMS. hydrocarbons) contaminants.
 Hydrogen ion (pH) A minimum and maximum will be specified on a case by case basis Mixing waters of different pH can have detrimental effects on water quality and will need to be considered on a site-specific basis.
 See Annex 2 Iron 50 μg/l At concentrations above 50 μg/l iron is likely to accumulate within the distribution system and cause aesthetic problems when deposits are disturbed.
 Lead 1 μg/l Concentrations of lead in Thames Water's water supplies are generally very low/not detectable.
 An allowance must be made for lead uptake from service pipes and fittings containing lead.
 See also: Water treatment (plumbosolvency) Manganese 5 μg/l Manganese deposits may form in distribution.
 Where present above 5 μg/l a treatment/ control strategy needs to be identified.
-Magnesium 5 mg/l (minimum) 20 mg/l (maximum) The proposed range reflects current concentrations in TW supplies.
+Magnesium 5 mg/l (minimum) The proposed range reflects current 20 mg/l (maximum) concentrations in TW supplies.
 The lower limit is based on toxicological advice.